Frequently Asked Questions (FAQ)

 Artists get signed to Axent Recordings purely through the demo evaluation process.
 All new and emerging artists are first evaluated through Axent Radar, which acts as the initial discovery and observation platform.
 Artists releasing on Axent Radar are considered on the label’s radar, where their sound, consistency, growth, and long-term artistic direction are closely followed over time.

-Movement to Axent Recordings depends on artistic growth, consistency, originality, and alignment with Axent’s long-term vision — not on timelines, expectations, or individual releases.
+Movement to Axent Recordings depends on artistic growth, consistency, originality, and alignment with Axent’s long term vision and not on timelines, expectations, or individual releases.
 Final decisions for main label releases are made solely by Axent Recordings through internal A&R review.
 There is no direct application or shortcut.

 Q27.
-Can I submit the same demo to multiple labels while submitting to Axent?
+Can I submit the same demo to multiple labels while submitting to Axent Recordings?

-Yes.
 Artists are free to submit their demos to multiple labels.
-Axent does not require exclusivity at the demo submission stage.
+Axent Recordings does not require exclusivity at the demo submission stage.

 However, if Axent Recordings decides to move forward with a release, exclusivity terms will be discussed before any agreement is finalised.

 Q28.
-How many demos can I send to Axent, and how often?
+How many demos can I send to Axent Recordings, and how often?

 Artists may submit up to 1 demo at a time.
 Re-submissions should only be made when there is a clear improvement or a new, fully finished track.
 Quality matters more than frequency.